Kostiantynivka, Sumy Oblast

 Kostiantynivka is a village in Ukraine, in Khotin settlement hromada, Sumy Raion, Sumy Oblast, Ukraine.
 Until 2016, the local government body was the Kindrativka Village Council.

 Geography

 The village of Kostiantynivka is located 1.5 km from the left bank of the Sinyak River.
-At a distance of 2.5 km are the villages of Kindrativka and Novokostyantynivka.
+At a distance of 2.5 km are the villages of Kindrativka and Novokostiantynivka.
 The village is located on the border with Russia.

 The Muzhitsa River originates on the western outskirts of the village.

 History

 On June 12, 2020, in accordance with the Resolution of the Cabinet of Ministers of Ukraine No. 723-r "On the Determination of Administrative Centers and Approval of Territories of Territorial Communities of Sumy Region", it became part of the Khotin settlement hromada.

 On July 19, 2020, as a result of the administrative-territorial reform and liquidation of the Sumy Raion (1923—2020), the village became part of the newly formed Sumy Raion.